-North Dakota law enforcement to block pipeline protesters' supplies
+No physical blockade of pipeline protest camp: North Dakota officials

 | CANNON BALL, N.D.

 CANNON BALL, N.D.
-North Dakota law enforcement will begin to block supplies from reaching protesters at a camp near the construction site of an oil pipeline project in an effort to force demonstrators to vacate the area, officials said on Tuesday.
+North Dakota officials on Tuesday backed away from plans to physically block supplies from reaching oil pipeline protesters at a camp near the construction site, saying they will instead use financial deterrents to prevent food and building materials from coming in.

 Activists have spent months protesting plans to route the $3.8 billion Dakota Access Pipeline beneath a lake near the Standing Rock Sioux reservation, saying the project poses a threat to water resources and sacred Native American sites.

-Supplies, including food and building materials, will be blocked from entering the main camp following Governor Jack Dalrymple's signing of an "emergency evacuation" order on Monday, said Maxine Herr, a spokeswoman from the Morton County Sheriff's Department.
+Earlier on Tuesday, Maxine Herr, a spokeswoman for the Morton County Sheriff's Department, said food, building materials and other supplies would be blocked from entering the main camp following Governor Jack Dalrymple's "emergency evacuation" order on Monday.

-"They have deliveries, retailers that are delivering to them - we will turn around any of those services," she said.
+However, a spokesman for the governor told Reuters on Tuesday afternoon that no such action was planned.
+"There is not going to be any blockade of supplies," said the spokesman, Jeff Zent.

-The order was effective immediately.
-As of Tuesday morning, however, no vehicles carrying supplies had been turned back, said Cecily Fong, a spokeswoman for the North Dakota Department of Emergency Services.
+State officials said fines will be their tool of choice rather than a physical blockade.
+Herr said following Zent's comments that law enforcement would take a more "passive role" than enforcing a blockade.
+Officers will stop vehicles they believe are headed to the camp and inform drivers they are committing an infraction and could be fined $1,000.

 A spokeswoman from the Standing Rock Sioux tribe was not immediately available for comment.